DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Methodology

 where the coefficients $\lambda_1$ and $\lambda_2$ dictate the contribution of $\mathcal{L}_{node}$ and $\mathcal{L}_{edge}$ in $\mathcal{L}_{pred}$.

 \paragraph{Mass Balance Regularization.}

 To ground model predictions in physical realism, we utilize additional regularization terms derived from the conservation of mass from the Shallow Water Equations, the fundamental principles governing 2D flood movement ~\cite{Costabile2017}.
 If assuming constant density, mass conservation is equivalent to volume conservation, enabling formulation using volumetric quantities aligned with the model's predictions.
-The physics-informed loss is comprised of global mass loss $\mathcal{L}_{global}$ and local mass loss $\mathcal{L}_{local}$, which is written in Eq. \ref{eq:physcis-loss} as
+Given a control volume $CV$, this can be expressed as